 Section 17(1) of the Crime and Disorder Act 1998 imposes a duty on the Local Authority to exercise its various functions with due regard to the likely effect of the exercise of those functions on, and the need to do all that it reasonably can to prevent, crime and disorder in its area.

 Consultation

-The proposed strategy will be subject to public consultation late in 2018.
+The draft strategy was subject to full public consultation as outlined in this report.

 Background Papers